Accelerate (horse): Background

+Racing career

 2016: 3-year-old season

 Accelerate did not race until April of his 3-year-old season.
 He made his debut in a 6-furlong Maiden Special Weight on April 17 at Los Alamitos Race Course, where he finished 2nd, beaten by half a length by Westbrook, but finishing a neck ahead of future champion Arrogate.
 He finished 4th in his next race, a 6 1/2-furlong Maiden Special Weight at Santa Anita Park on May 22.
 He then finished 3rd in a 7-furlong Maiden Special Weight at Santa Anita Park on June 18.
 He broke his maiden in his fourth try in a mile Maiden Special Weight at Del Mar on July 28, where he defeated future graded-stakes winner Curlin Road by 8 3/4 lengths.

 He made his next start in the inaugural running of the mile Shared Belief Stakes on August 26 at Del Mar.
 He ran in third position most of the race, before taking the lead on the final turn and holding off Taman Guard and Semper Fortis to prevail by half a length.

 After his win, he was the favorite in the 1 1/8-mile GII Los Alamitos Derby.
 Sitting in fourth position and wide throughout the race, he made a move on the final turn to challenge Blackjackcat, as Semper Fortis took the advantage on the rail.
 Semper Fortis was in the lead for most of the long homestretch, but Accelerate gradually wore him down to win by a head.
 Accelerate had to survive a 13-minute stewards' inquiry for bumping Blackjackcat near the wire.

 Accelerate trained for his first attempt in a grade I race, the Breeders' Cup Dirt Mile on November 4 at Santa Anita.
 He finished a rallying third, only a neck behind future Horse of the Year, Gun Runner, and 3 1/2 lengths behind the winner, Tamarkuz.